How do Companies Measure Success in Employee Wellbeing?

 5. Celebrate and reward your workers

 When employees feel appreciated, they’re more likely to be motivated to give their best effort in the workplace.
-Recognize individual achievements (e.g., accolades, medals, promotions), award team or departmental awards (rather than individuals), provide generous employee benefits (including retirement plans, healthcare insurance coverage, etc.), and show genuine appreciation for outstanding performance on a regular basis (both verbal and nonverbal).
+Recognize individual achievements (e.g., accolades, medals, promotions), award team or departmental awards (rather than individuals), provide generous employee benefits (including retirement plans, healthcare insurance coverage, etc.), and show genuine appreciation for outstanding performance regularly (both verbal and nonverbal).

 6. Identify and resolve workplace conflicts